TanGentleman/screenpipe-python-client/README.md

 # screenpipe-python-client

 The following is a Python client for the Screenpipe API!
 Should make it a lot easier for the community to troubleshoot/interact with the Screenpipe API more intuitively.
 The API reference in docs.md is based on the source code of https://github.com/mediar-ai/screenpipe/blob/main/screenpipe-server/src/server.rs.
+The screenpipe desktop app is not needed for this project.

+Check INSTRUCTIONS.md for a place to start!
+For Open WebUI integration, check out the files in the `open-webui-workspace` folder.

 For developers, use screenpipe_client.py as an SDK for Python integrations.